 Student Life in Germany

-Students get plenty of opportunities to travel to neighboring countries during semester breaks and take up internships to learn practical skills.
+Students get plenty of opportunities to travel to neighbouring countries during semester breaks and take up internships to learn practical skills.
 German students are also allowed to work part-time during the academic semester to support themselves in the country.
 Another unique aspect of studying in the country is the chance to learn German and later gain a permanent residency in the country.

 Must Read: Canada vs Germany: The Battle of the Countries for Students